Designing Math Learning on WhatsApp: Why a Single-Image MCQ Is the Sanest Option

 - the image contains the full problem and all answer options, properly rendered

-- the student responds with a fixed, simple input such as A, B, C, or D
+- the student responds with A, B, C, or D

 Options: